spy16/fusion/README.md

 > WIP

-Fusion is a tiny stream processing library/tool written in `Go`.
+Fusion is a tiny stream processing library written in `Go`.